centarro/commerce-docs/docs/v1/developer-guide/core-architecture.md

 <li><em>name</em> - string identifying the order status, lowercase using alphanumerics, -, and _</li>
 <li>title - the translatable title of the order status, used in administrative interfaces</li>
 <li>state - the name of the order state the order status belongs to</li>
-<li>cart - TRUE or FALSE indicating whether or not orders with this status should be considered shopping cart orders</li>
+<li>cart - TRUE or FALSE indicating whether orders with this status should be considered shopping cart orders</li>
 <li>weight - integer weight of the state used for determining the status order; defaults to 0</li>
 <li>status - TRUE or FALSE indicating the enabled status of this order status, with disabled statuses not being available for use; defaults to TRUE</li>
 </ul>